kayeneii/PwC-PhoneNow/README.md

 The goal of this analysis is to derive key performance indicators for a telecommunications company, PhoneNow, to understand the overall customer satisfaction level, resolved call rate, call agent performance and other relevant metrics.This analysis would help improve customer service and relations.

-### Dataset
+### Data Source
 ---
-The dataset used in generating this report was obtained from the _PricewaterhouseCooper_ (PWC) Power BI Job Simulation Program.
+The dataset used in generating this report is the Call-Center Dataset.xlsx procured from the _PricewaterhouseCooper_ (PWC) Power BI Job Simulation Program.
 See [Forage](https://www.theforage.com/virtual-experience/a87GpgE6tiku7q3gu/pw-c-switzerland/power-bi-cqxg/introduction) for more.

 ### Objectives